Aryabhata: Aryabhatiya

 The Aryabhatiya presented a number of innovations in mathematics and astronomy in verse form, which were influential for many centuries.
 The extreme brevity of the text was elaborated in commentaries by his disciple Bhaskara I (Bhashya, c.
-600 CE) and by Nilakantha Somayaji in his Aryabhatiya Bhasya, (1465 CE).
+600 CE) and by Nilakantha Somayaji in his Aryabhatiya Bhasya (1465 CE).

+Aryabhatiya is also well-known for his description of relativity of motion.
+He expressed this relativity thus: "Just as a man in a boat moving forward sees the stationary objects (on the shore) as moving backward, just so are the stationary stars seen by the people on earth as moving exactly towards the west."

 Mathematics

 Place value system and zero

-The place-value system, first seen in the 3rd-century Bakhshali manuscript, was clearly in place in his work.
+The place-value system, first seen in the 3rd-century Bakhshali Manuscript, was clearly in place in his work.
 While he did not use a symbol for zero, the French mathematician Georges Ifrah argues that knowledge of zero was implicit in Aryabhata's place-value system as a place holder for the powers of ten with null coefficients.

 However, Aryabhata did not use the Brahmi numerals.
 Continuing the Sanskritic tradition from Vedic times, he used letters of the alphabet to denote numbers, expressing quantities, such as the table of sines in a mnemonic form.